-The Tuesday evening sessions have commenced at the Art Club and have been very successful with several people who work during the day coming along.

-enjoying the company, and inspiring and passing ideas to each other.
+ART CLUB NEWS ART CLUB NEWS have commenced at the Art Club and have been very successful with several people who work during the day coming along, enjoying the company, and inspiring and passing ideas to each other.
 We look forward to some more people joining us at the club at 6.30pm on Tuesdays.
 If you require information please call Trisha on 0419 964 214.